Clement7991/Titanic-hw/README.md

 * Cabin number
 * Port of embarkation

-Try it out!
+Try it out and predict the outcome of your trip on the Titanic.

 NB : cloud configuration and web interface is a work in progress.
-Currently locally hosted
+Currently locally hosted.